EU now 'open' to vaccine waiver, after Biden U-turn

 "That's why we are ready to discuss how the US proposal for a waiver on intellectual property protections for Covid-19 vaccines could help achieve that objective," she added.

-The reference to the "US proposal" is, however, strictly-speaking inaccurate.
 The call was first initiated by India and South Africa in the World Trade Organization (WTO) in October 2020, and since then, it has steadily gained momentum.

 Now more than 100 countries have backed the waiver, together with the World Health Organization (WHO), at least 375 civil society groups, plus former heads of state, Nobel laureates, MEPs, medical experts and trade unions.